a-r-chapman/UDMI-IPDMA/README.md

 # UDMI-IPDMA Project
-Collaborative UDMI IPDMA meta-analysis  (2025)
+Collaborative UDMI IPDMA meta-analysis  (2025) <br/>
-Code prepared by Dr Andrew Chapman and Dr Pedro Lopez-Alaya University of Edinburgh // University of Basel Registered at PROSPERO: CRD42023464836
+Code prepared by Dr Andrew Chapman and Dr Pedro Lopez-Alaya <br/>
+University of Edinburgh // University of Basel <br/>
+Registered at PROSPERO: CRD42023464836 <br/>

 # UDMI-IPDMA Manuscript
-Senior Author Dr Andrew Chapman
+Senior Author Dr Andrew Chapman <br/>
-Lead Author Dr Jasper Boeddinghaus
+Lead Author Dr Jasper Boeddinghaus <br/>

-This code was produced to facilitate an international collaborative meta-analysis.
+This code was produced to facilitate an international collaborative meta-analysis.<br/>

-It uses a main template to source code in a new project within R.
+It uses a main template to source code in a new project within R. <br/>

-A copy of the distributed README file is enclosed below
+A copy of the distributed README file is enclosed below<br/>

-Our final manuscript is available for review here [will update when published]
+Our final manuscript is available for review here [will update when published]<br/>

 ===============================